 Complete Guide for PMP Project Description

-Last Updated on November 15, 2024 by andrewshih
+Last Updated on September 16, 2025 by andrewshih

 Do you need guidance to help you complete the PMP project description?

-If so, you have come to the right place and I am here to help you.
+If so, you have come to the right place, and I am here to help you.
 The project description is the most time-consuming and difficult part of the whole PMP application process.

 By following the instructions in this guide, you will avoid the common mistakes of getting the PMP application rejected by PMI.
 We also include templates, examples, and tips to help you complete the project description quickly and successfully.